 You can specify a compression level here, from 6 to 9.
-7 is the default level and a tad faster while 9 gains a few bytes in output size.
+7 is the default level and quite fast while 9 is the slowest level but gain a few bytes in output size.

 Write JPEG-compressed images [default: off]

 Command line option: -J #, where # is the JPEG quality